gnomedeplume/ATSBlockPause/README.md

 # ATSBlockPause
-A simple mod for Against the Storm that blocks pausing.
+A simple mod for Against the Storm that disables pausing.
-This mod mimics the effects of the Shattered Obelisk modifier, but without any bonus Meta Resources.
+This mod mimics the effects of the Shattered Obelisk modifier, but without any bonus Citadel Resources.
 It also disables auto-pausing for most window overlays including:

 - Newcomers